j-ew-s/study-dotnet-redis-cache/README.md

 ```cs
  private readonly DistributedCacheEntryOptions _cacheOptions;
 ```
 then set it on constructor to the appropriated value.
-This for this tutorial, I am setting it to 1 minute.
+For this tutorial, I am setting it to 1 minute.
 ```cs
  _cacheOptions = new DistributedCacheEntryOptions()
 {